-- Provide class variables that are common to all children.
-Note that int duration represents durations in milliseconds.
-Also note that negative durations are not meaningful and therefore should not be allowed by the class constructor or mutator methods. - Provide a reasonable set of constructors that allows for flexibility in how the class is used. - Provide an appropriate set of accessor and mutator methods. - Provide a toString() method. - Force the child classes to provide the following method:
+- Provide instance variables that are common to all children. - Provide a reasonable set of constructors that allows for flexibility in how the class is used. - Provide an appropriate set of accessor and mutator methods. - Provide a toString() method. - Force the child classes to provide the following method:

 '''

-public void execute (Finch myFinch, String name)
+public void execute (Finch myFinch)

 '''